This post may contain affiliate links. Please read our disclosure policy.

 four photos showing how to make a cake batter.

-a cake in a blue baking dish on a baking sheet.
+a small grapefruit cake in a blue baking dish on a baking sheet.

-1. Combine Ingredients: In a small bowl, mix the powdered sugar and grapefruit juice together.
-Whisk them until you achieve a smooth and lump-free glaze.
+1. Make the Glaze: In a small bowl, whisk together powdered sugar and grapefruit juice until smooth.

 four photos showing how to add glaze to a cake.